dshot92/AnubisRevelation/README.md

 - [ ] Transition Animaiton during Scene Loading (Maybe prompt for action in there)
 - [ ] Prompt to get Sword GUI (Screen Space, not to get blurred) and level 1 start
 - [ ] Levels 2-3
+- [ ] Final build to have only 1 player and don't destroy him while scene switching??